chrisjschreiner/ecommerce/README.md

 <h3 align="center">SCHR.</h3>

   <p align="center">
     E-commerce web application built using the MERN stack, and inspired by my love for snowboarding and all things outdoors.
-May need to wait up to a minute to initially view products.
+Due to free hosting, may need to wait up to 45 seconds to initially view products.
     <br />
     <a href="https://schr.onrender.com"><Strong>View Site »</Strong></a>
   </p>